patrick528300/Film-Pictures-Light-Edition-Code-Version/README.md

    step three: merge three channels to get the positive picture

 Part of the scripts are from public resources, and also with the help of ChatGPT.
-I do not claim the originality of the code.
+I do not claim the originality of the algorithm.
 FEEL FREE to use those files and try editing your film pictures!